INGESTRE & TIXALL

 Three members constitute a quorum of the Parish Council.

-In practice a joint meeting is held for both parishes, this has the advantage of allowing residents of both parishes to discuss matters of common interest such as road safety.
-The Annual Meeting of the Village Hall follows the Annual Parish Meeting, with coffee and biscuits served between the two meetings..
+*An Annual Parish Meeting must be held for Ingestre and Tixall each year between March 1st and June 1st inclusive.* In practice a joint meeting is held for both parishes, this has the advantage of allowing residents of both parishes to discuss matters of common interest such as road safety.
+The Annual Meeting of the Village Hall follows the Annual Parish Meeting.

-An Annual Report of Parish Council Activities is circulated with the Agendas for the Annual Parish Meetings.
+An Annual Report of Parish Council Activities is circulated to all households in hard copy with the agendas for the Annual Parish Meetings.

 3. NOTICES AND AGENDAS